Navigating the NYC Short-Term Rental Ban in 2026: The Benefits of 30+ Day Rentals

 From the tenants perspective, when signing a 30+ day agreement, they looking for a place to call home for a longer period of time, and are more likely to treat the property with care and respect.
 This, in turn, can help to reduce the cost of repairs and maintenance, as well as minimize the amount of time the property is vacant between tenants.

 In addition, by building a long-term relationship with tenants, property owners can develop a better understanding of their needs and preferences, making it easier to tailor their services to meet their needs.
 This can result in higher levels of satisfaction and loyalty, which can help to reduce tenant turnover and increase the likelihood of tenants renewing their lease when it expires.
-At Rove, we provide 24/7 concierge services to all our guests to ensure they have an unforgettable experience with us.
+At Rove, we provide 24/7 concierge services to all our guests so they have an unforgettable experience with us.

 3. A more traditional rental experience for tenants

 In addition, 30+ day rentals typically come with a range of amenities and services, such as fully furnished apartments, housekeeping, and laundry services.
-Rove was created to provide an unparalleled luxury experience for travelers and business professionals alike.
-Our meticulously curated portfolio of fully-furnished properties offers premium amenities, workstations that are set up with monitors and keyboards, and stylish furnishing making it possible to live, work, and travel without compromise.
+Rove was created to provide a luxury experience for travelers and business professionals alike.
+Our curated portfolio of fully-furnished properties offers premium amenities, workstations that are set up with monitors and keyboards, and stylish furnishing making it possible to live, work, and travel without compromise.

-The recent ban on short-term rentals in NYC presents a unique opportunity for property owners to explore the world of 30+ day rentals.
+The ban on short-term rentals in NYC presents a unique opportunity for property owners to get into the world of 30+ day rentals.
 Renting out properties on 30+ day contracts may be a more advantageous option for landlords than short-term rentals due to additional benefits such as increased stability, greater control over management and maintenance of housing units, potential additional revenue streams, better relationships with tenants, and more favorable contractual terms overall.
 Even though NYC’s short-term rental ban may have put an end to many popular vacation rentals, those who are willing to commit themselves to a 30+ day rental contract still have the opportunity to make money and maximize returns on their investments.

-By understanding all aspects involved with longer rental contracts – from potential benefits like increased stability and financial gains all the way down to drawbacks like lengthy leases that may require certain commitments from both parties – landlords can leverage this alternative income source in order maximize returns on their investments even during uncertain times such as these.
-It is important for property owners to do research accordingly and weigh all options before making any decisions regarding renting out their properties whether it is in NYC or elsewhere - ultimately it will be up to you to decide which route best suits your needs and goals most effectively to achieve the desired results.
-Rove is a property manager focused on luxury homes in Manhattan in Brooklyn, and can help consult you in understanding your options on converting your short term rental into a 30+ day rental.
+By understanding all aspects involved with longer rental contracts, from potential benefits like increased stability and financial gains all the way down to drawbacks like lengthy leases that may require certain commitments from both parties.
+Landlords can benefit from this alternative income source to maximize returns on their investments even during uncertain times such as these.
+It is important for property owners to do research accordingly and weigh all options before making any decisions regarding renting out their properties whether it is in NYC or elsewhere - it will be up to you to decide which route best suits your needs and goals most effectively to achieve the desired results.

 With knowledge foresight, property owners may find mid to longer-term leases especially attractive offering variety of both stability predictability alongside higher yields than short term rentals could ever provide through traditional methods sources.